Dynalon/Rainy/docs/SYNC.md

 Syncing documentation for Tomboy with remote webservers
 =================

-Note: This document is only intended for developers.
+ATTENTION: This document is only intended for developers.
+It is alsow incomplete and not 100% accurate anymore

 About
 -----